uladkasach/react-simple-arrows/README.md

   <ArrowSvg start={{ x: 600, y: 600 }} end={{ x: 200, y: 300 }} orientation={LineOrientation.HORIZONTAL} />
 ```

-The width and color of arrows can be adjusted using the `width` and `color` attributes (where `color` is any CSS-recognised color name, defaulting to black if none is specified).
+The width and color of arrows can be adjusted using the `strokeWidth` and `color` attributes (where `color` is any CSS-recognised color name, defaulting to black if none is specified).
+Note that these attributes can be specified in the `ArrowBetweenDivs` component as well.

 #### example